 The first three restrictions [§§ 207(a)(1), (a)(2), and (b)] are applicable to former officers or employees of the executive branch.
 They also apply to former senior or very senior employees as those terms are described below, and to former special Government employees.
-According to 18 U.S.C. § 202, a "special Government employee" includes an individual who is "retained, designated, appointed, or employed to perform, with or without compensation, for not to exceed one hundred and thirty days during any period of three hundred and sixty-five consecutive days, temporary duties either on a full-time or intermittent basis..."
+According to 18 U.S.C. § 202, a "special Government employee" includes an individual who is "retained, designated, appointed, or employed to perform, with or without compensation, for not to exceed one hundred and thirty days during any period of three hundred and sixty-five consecutive days, temporary duties either on a full-time or intermittent basis...."
 [Enlisted personnel of the uniformed services are not "officers" or "employees" for purposes of section 207.]

 The fourth restriction [§ 207(c)] is applicable only to former "senior personnel" (hereinafter referred to as "senior employees").
-A senior employee is any employee (other than an individual covered by the fifth restriction) who was employed in a position for which the rate of pay is specified in or fixed according to the Executive Schedule, in a position for which the rate of basic pay is equal to or greater than the rate of basic pay payable for level 5 of the Senior Executive Service, or in a position which is held by an active duty commissioned officer of the uniformed services who is serving in a grade or rank for which the pay grade is 0-7 or above.
-The term includes those individuals appointed by the President to a position under 3 U.S.C. § 105(a)(2)(B) or by the Vice President to a position under 3 U.S.C. § 106(a)(1)(B).
+A senior employee is any employee (other than an individual covered by the fifth restriction) who was employed in a position for which the rate of pay is specified in or fixed according to the Executive Schedule, in a position for which the rate of basic pay is equal to or greater than 86.5 percent of the rate of basic pay payable for level II of the Executive Schedule (or, for a period of two years following November 24, 2003, any person who was employed on November 23, 2003 in a position for which the rate of basic pay was equal to or greater than the rate of basic pay payable for level 5 of the Senior Executive Service), or in a position which is held by an active duty commissioned officer of the uniformed services who is serving in a grade or rank for which the pay grade is 0-7 or above.
+The term includes those individuals appointed by the President to a position under 3 U.S.C. § 105(a)(2)(B) or by the Vice President to a position under 3 U.S.C. § 106(a)(1)(B). term also includes any person who was assigned from a private sector organization to an agency under the Information Technology Exchange Program, 5 U.S.C., chapter 37.
 An individual is subject to section 207(c) as a result of service as a special Government employee only if the individual served 60 or more days as a special Government employee during the one-year period before terminating service as a senior employee.

 The fifth restriction [§ 207(d)] applies only to former "very senior personnel" (hereinafter referred to as "very senior employees").
-A very senior employee is any employee who was employed in a position at the rate of pay payable for level I of the Executive Schedule, or in a position in the Executive Office of the President at a rate of pay equal to or greater than the rate of pay payable for level II of the Executive Schedule.
+A very senior employee is any employee who was employed in a position at a rate of pay payable for level I of the Executive Schedule, or in a position in the Executive Office of the

+President at a rate of pay payable for level II of the Executive Schedule.
 The term includes the Vice President and those appointed by the President to a position under 3 U.S.C. § 105(a)(2)(A) or by the Vice President to a position under 3 U.S.C. § 106(a)(1)(A).

-The sixth restriction [§ 207(f)] applies to individuals who formerly served in either a senior or very senior position.
+The sixth restriction $[\S 207(f)]$ applies to individuals who formerly served in either a senior or very senior position.